Natural Alternatives to Aspirin for Heart Health

 Dan Shen is a natural alternative to asprin

 This powerful Chinese herb also known as Salvia Miltiorrhiza is well known for its cardiovascular benefits, which we have written about previously.
-To learn about Dan Shen in more detail, check out our previous post.
-Here we'll review the high points of how Dan Shen impacts platelet aggregation.
+Here we’ll review the high points of how Dan Shen impacts platelet aggregation.

 Animal studies show that Dan Shen inhibits platelet aggregation by inhibiting calcium channel mechanisms (13) (14).
 In addition, the Tanshinones in Dan Shen reduce cerebral infarction and support the vascular endothelium.
 Tanshinone also has been shown to inhibit platelet aggregation in piglets by modifying eicosanoid mechanisms (15).
 Several herbs and plants are great alternatives to aspirin, which we’ll cover next.